 Sometimes you simply can’t offer free shipping.
 Or, there are other fees that you must charge.

 That’s OK, just reveal shipping and other charges as early as possible.

 This WebCredible UK study indicates that nearly half of customers abandon their shopping cart because of hidden fees revealed upon checkout.

-WalMart’s Cynthia Lin was quoted on the addition of check payments at WalMart.com, “Initial data show we’re reaching customers who have not bought from us before.”
+Walmart’s Cynthia Lin was quoted on the addition of check payments at Walmart.com, “Initial data shows we’re reaching customers who have not bought from us before.”

 You may not accept cash or check on your ecommerce store but do you accept American Express?
 PayPal?
 Are you offering financing through BillMeLater?
 Google Wallet?

-The big digital retailers know that more payment options equals more payments.
+Big digital retailers know that more payment options equal more payments.